What Is Mobile Testing? Strategy, Types, Tools

 XCUITest is a mobile test automation framework for iOS.
 Learn why XCUITest is so popular >>

-How to Create a Mobile Testing Plan
+How to Do Mobile Testing

 1. Unit Tests for Each Commit